keithalewis/math/opm.md

 Quants turn math into software that traders use.
-If they roll out a model that is not arbitrage-free then a "clever" trader will find an "arbitrage" and any business that didn't have risk managment in place to prevent this will ultimately lose money.
+If they roll out a model that is not arbitrage-free then a "clever" trader will find an "arbitrage" and any business that didn't have risk controls in place to prevent this will most likely lose money.

 The Fundamental Theorem of Asset Pricing identifies arbitrage-free models and provides an arbitrage if they are not.
 As [@Ros1978] showed, this is